hubmapconsortium/hra-millitome-generator/OpenScad Code/V10/README.md

 > outer_frame();    // outer frame, with cutting slots, higher than inner frame, not really necessary

-<h4>display of organ percentage user setting, organ name & size, millitome dimensions in console (look for ECHO:)</h4>
+### display of organ percentage user setting, organ name & size, millitome dimensions in console (look for ECHO:)

 > dimensions();

-<h4>shows the 3d model of the used organ for reference</h4>
+### shows the 3d model of the used organ for reference

 > organ();

-<h4>following functions produce individual components; for documentation, etc, makes it easier to texture</h4>
+### following functions produce individual components; for documentation, etc, makes it easier to texture

 > inner_frame();    // inner frame (enclosure) around insert, no col/row IDs are produced
 >